Nearly 30 Bigg’s orcas observed over long weekend in Salish Sea waters off Victoria - Sooke News Mirror

 With over 130 calves born over the last decade, the Bigg’s whale population has grown by more than four per cent.
 This is largely due to the abundance of food sources they enjoy.

-The salmon-eating southern resident killer whale population, on the other hand, has less options for prey and has recently been a concern to researchers.
+The salmon-eating southern resident killer whale population, which has fewer options for prey is a concern to researchers.
 Since April, the endangered whale group has only been spotted a handful of times.

 “The contrast in health between these two orca populations is striking,” said association executive director Erin Gless.
 “Bigg’s prove that killer whales can thrive in this region, so long as there is food.”